HemOdd/ToDoApp/README.md

 # ToDoApp
-A simple To Do app written using Django and SQLite
+A simple To Do app and file upload feature written using Django and SQLite

 ## Insructions